dottocarlotta/antimasks-hashtags-data-analysis/README.md

 August 18, 2020

-This repository contains data and code supporting a First Draft article (LINK) examining the #NoMasks hashtag trending on Twitter on July 292.
-Published ---.
+This repository contains data and code supporting a [First Draft article] (https://firstdraftnews.org/latest/coronavirus-how-pro-mask-posts-boost-the-anti-mask-movement/) examining the #NoMasks hashtag trending on Twitter on July 292.
+Published on August 21, 2020.
 See below for details.

 ## Methodology